-THE CASE OF COLOMBIA
+14:10 THE CASE OF COLOMBIA

-This leads me of course to our experiences in Colombia.
+That leads me, of course, to our experiences in Colombia.
 Let me share a few thoughts about what we have lived and learned over the years.

-The main result of the violence exercised by guerrilla groups throughout many decades in the name of their political ends, combined with the state's weakness in confronting that violence, was the emergence of paramilitary groups.
+The main result of the violence exercised by the guerrilla groups throughout many decades in the name of their political ends, combined with the state's weaknesses in confronting that violence, was the emergence of paramilitary groups.
 The paramilitary groups obtained a not insignificant level of support from several sectors of society and experienced a growth rate greater than that of the guerrilla movement during the decade prior to the current administration.
 Both guerrilla and paramilitary groups evolved into organizations financed by drug trafficking and both acted against the civilian population with a total disregard for human rights.
 Rather than seeking support from the people, they subjugated them using terror tactics.

-We have now learned that when the state is absent from a territory, as happened in many parts of our country, there is a risk that violent organizations will be strengthened and that others will emerge to combat them, spiralling into a vicious cycle of bloodshed.
-This ends up creating a situation where the consequences for civilians worsen, institutions weaken, the justice system collapses, corruption increases, and criminal activity grows unchecked.
+14:58 We have now learned that when state is absent from a territory, as happened in many parts of our country, there is a risk that violent organizations will be strengthened and that others will emerge to combat them, spiralling into a vicious cycle of bloodshed.
+This ends up creating a situation where the consequences for civilians worsen, where institutions weaken, where the justice system collapses, where corruption increases and criminal activity grows unchecked.

-Democratic Security Policy: The Colombian Strategy Against Political Violence
+15:33 Democratic Security Policy: The Colombian Strategy Against Political Violence

 This unbearable situation hit its peak in the early part of this decade.
-However, the Colombian people, fed up, took action.
+However, Colombians, fed up, took action.
 With the full backing of the Colombian public and the cooperation of friendly countries, in 2002 we developed an integrated strategy that is committed to democratic legality and human rights.
 Its goal is to guarantee rule by democratic institutions everywhere in the nation.

-Called the Democratic Security Policy, its core principles are: control of our national territory, fighting all forms of criminal behaviour, strengthening our democratic institutions, protecting civilians, and absolute transparency in our state actions.
+It's called the Democratic Security Policy, and its core principles are: control of our national territory, fighting all forms of criminal behaviour, strengthening democratic institutions, protecting civilians, and absolute transparency in our state actions.